 CPU Parking was a feature that was introduced back in 2008 when the Windows update enabled the newer CPUs to use this capability.
 It’s designed to shut down or slow down several CPU cores to conserve energy when the CPU doesn’t need it.

-In turn, this is used to preserve battery life for laptops and CPUs, too.
+In turn, this is also used to preserve battery life for laptops and CPUs.

-But some users will want to disable it and at least turn it down.
+But some users will want to disable it or turn it down.
 You can easily do that with the application called ParkControl.
-With it, you’ll have the ability to turn CPU parking on and off, and you can do that at intervals that you want.
+With it, you’ll be able to turn CPU parking on and off, and you can do that at intervals you want.

 This tool is mainly suited for the more advanced users who wish to alter their CPU performance.

-The great thing about ParkControl is that it’s portable, so you won’t have to install it at all.
-You can drop the executable file into any location you want and start it up whenever you wish to do that.
+The great thing about ParkControl is that it’s portable, so you won’t have to install it.
+You can drop the executable file into any location you want and start it whenever you wish.

 You can also use it on the USB flash device, allowing you to use this app anywhere and anytime.